 Sometimes you hear astonishing stories from readers, here comes another one.
-German post-war passport
+Federal German passport

 By Hernan B.G.
 Schneider, Argentina

-By August 1939, all young German embassies personnel was sent back to Germany to become young officers in the upcoming war.
-My grandfather embarked to Germany and had to leave my grandmother and my mother in Buenos Aires.
+By August 1939, all young German embassy personnel was sent back to Germany to become young officers in the upcoming war.
+My grandfather embarked on Germany and had to leave my grandmother and my mother in Buenos Aires.
 For him, the war started indeed actively on September 1, 1939, in Poland, then further in France, and Russia.
 At the end of the war, he was in the rank of a colonel in the Netherlands and could leave Rotterdam with a Red Cross refugee passport in the name of Julio Aníbal Dallegri.
-German post-war passport
+Federal German passport

 He arrived in Argentina in 1947, where he finally saw his wife and daughter again after eight years apart.
 He managed to get a job at a German company in Buenos Aires, which helped every German who fought at the front with priority.

 He lived quietly under the Peron government until the military coup in 1956 when Peron was expelled.
 Many Germans began to seek cover in South American countries to shelter them.
 So many people started to move to Paraguay, and so did my grandfather.
-When he applied to travel to Paraguay, the Government of General Alfredo Stroessner, hired him and he works for the government for some years to fight against communism in countries like Bolivia, Brazil or Paraguay.
-German post-war passport
+When he applied to travel to Paraguay, the Government of General Alfredo Stroessner, hired him and he works for the government for some years to fight against communism in countries like Bolivia, Brazil, and Paraguay.
+Federal German passport

 He returns to Argentina in the 60s when the new military governments took over, and the economic situation became better.
 He remained in Argentina until his death in 2005.
-He, like so many Germans, with or without being sought for their past, lived in the high anonymity with a fictional name, even on his grave.
+Like so many Germans, he lived in the high anonymity with a fictional name, even on his grave, with or without being sought for their past.

-“When I apply for a passport from the German embassy in Buenos Aires, I showed his old German passport from 1956, pointing on the miniature medal on the photo.
-The German embassy staff wasn’t much surprised as in the 1960s is was somehow “normal,” as the Germans were seen as patriots defending the country against communism.”
+“When I apply for a passport from the German embassy in Buenos Aires, I showed his old German passport from 1956, pointing to the miniature medal on the photo.
+The German embassy staff wasn’t much surprised as in the 1960s it was somehow “normal,” as the Germans were seen as patriots defending the country against communism.”

 To find a Federal Republic of Germany passport issued in Argentina in 1956 with such a passport photo (and badge) is undoubtedly a most curious finding!